FoghornTherapeutics/FHT-nIDR/README.md

 When comparing the [Differential Peak Area (DPA) ](https://github.com/FoghornTherapeutics/FHT-ATACseq-pipeline/blob/main/README.md#2-differential-peak-area-dpa) using the regular narrowPeak IDR (rIDR) and our method nIDR, the DPA logFC are overall well correlated.
 This scatter plot compares the rIDR on the x-axis and the nIDR on the y-axis for each contrast (DMSO vs treatment) at 24h and 72h.
 The points on the x-axis or on the y-axis are ??
 XXXXXXXXXXXXXXXX

+XXXXXXXXXXXXXXXX ADD SCATTER PLOT logFC XXXXXXXXXXXXXXXX

 Finally, we compare the overlap of peaks between the nIDR and the individual samples for the replicates at 24h.
 The first one is for DMSO and the second is for treatment.
 Most of the peaks are ??
 XXXXXXXXXXXXXXXX.
-The second row compares the  nIDR and each of the pairwise regular IDR narrowPeak.
+The second row compares the  nIDR narrowPeak and each of the pairwise regular IDR narrowPeak.
 Less that half of the peaks added in nDR are not part of the pairwise rIDR narrowPeak.

-the Ven Diagram

-when looking at the overlap of peaks for te first contrast (24h) , we can see that less that half of the peaks added in nIDR are not part of the pairwise IDR narrowPeak.

-When comparing the nIDR for DMSO at 24h with all the indic=vidual samples
+XXXXXXXXXXXXXXXX ADD Ven DIAGRAM XXXXXXXXXXXXXXXX

 add NS-22.0044: